 A day after rumors had the White Sox nearing a deal to send Sale to the Nationals, Chicago shipped him to Boston instead.
 The Red Sox, who already had David Price and 2016 AL Cy Young Award winner Rick Porcello, further solidified their rotation with a 27-year-old superstar under club control for three more seasons at a reasonable price.
 But they also had to reach into their highly touted farm system to do it.

-For parting with Sale, the White Sox landed four of the Red Sox's top 30 prospects, according to MLB Pipeline: five-tool infielder Yoan Moncada (No. 1), hard-throwing right-hander Michael Kopech (No. 5), switch-hitting outfielder Luis Basabe (No. 8) and righty Victor Diaz (No. 28).
+For parting with Sale, the White Sox landed four of the Red Sox's top 30 prospects, according to MLB Pipeline, including five-tool infielder Yoán Moncada (No. 1) and hard-throwing right-hander Michael Kopech (No. 5).
 Moncada, also the top overall prospect in baseball, got the highest bonus in history for an amateur player ($31.5 million) when Boston signed him in 2015, after he left Cuba.
+But Sale finished in the top four of AL Cy Young Award voting in both 2017 and '18 and got the last out of the World Series in the latter season.

 2015: Historic trade for No. 1

-Swanson became the first top overall pick to be traded before reaching the Majors since Adrian Gonzalez in 2003, and the first ever to be dealt the year he was drafted.
-Early returns on the deal heavily favor the Braves, as Miller posted a 6.15 ERA in his first year in Arizona as the D-backs lost 93 games, while Swanson hit .302 in his brief debut while looking like the cornerstone of the Braves' rebuild.
+Swanson became the first top overall pick to be traded before reaching the Majors since Adrian Gonzalez in 2003 and the first ever to be dealt the year he was drafted.
+Miller posted a 6.15 ERA in his first year in Arizona as the D-backs lost 93 games, and he went on to make only 29 appearances while battling injuries during his three-season tenure with the club.
+Swanson became a stalwart in Atlanta, helping the club win the World Series in 2021 before signing with the Cubs in December 2022.

 2009: Three-team stunner

-The D-backs, Tigers and Yankees pulled off the biggest three-team trade in Winter Meetings history in 2009 in Indianapolis.
+The D-backs, Tigers and Yankees pulled off a three-team trade at the 2009 Winter Meetings in Indianapolis.
 In a fairly uncommon occurrence, the deal actually benefitted each team involved in some way.
 The D-backs received Edwin Jackson and Ian Kennedy, the latter of whom played the role of ace during Arizona's 2011 National League West title run.
-The Yankees, meanwhile, hauled in Curtis Granderson, who would hit 115 homers in four seasons in the Bronx and earn a fourth-place AL MVP Award finish in '11.
+The Yankees, meanwhile, hauled in Curtis Granderson, who hit 115 homers in four seasons in the Bronx and earned a fourth-place AL MVP Award finish in 2011.

 Still, several years later, it's safe to say the Tigers probably won this deal.
 Detroit landed Max Scherzer and Austin Jackson (along with Daniel Schlereth and Phil Coke).
 Jackson was a very solid center fielder for five seasons in Detroit, but Scherzer ended up being the biggest difference-maker.
 He established himself as one of the game's top pitchers, winning the 2013 AL Cy Young Award and averaging 241 strikeouts over his final three seasons with the Tigers.